EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 This is a visual and gameplay overhaul.
 But if you came just for the visuals don't worry I got you covered to, the only thing I can't do for you is offer support if you add mods to the `Basics` profile, which is made for everyone just interested in the visuals.

-For the visual overhaul I tried to mimic the look of the "Tales of/from ..."
+For the **visual overhaul** I tried to mimic the look of the "Tales of/from ..."
 Series, "The Wolf Among Us" and mainly "Borderlands" with their cell shaded visuals.
 The visual overhaul I used to create this list [Artistic Skyrim Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/9111), was stylized in a for my taste way to reflective way but I liked the textures them self so I have changed most of the normal maps of the textures i came around while testing this list.
 And thanks to NotSandwich on the WJ discord there are no reflecting textures anymore, due to an INI tweak he recommended.

-For the gameplay this list contains mods that intend to make you stronger and feel like and actually special person in Skyrim just like the Vault Hunters and the Dragonborn should be able to feel in their stories.
+For the **gameplay** this list contains mods that intend to make you stronger and feel like and actually special person in Skyrim just like the Vault Hunters and the Dragonborn should be able to feel in their stories.
 The main mods to achieve this are SPERG, Skyrim Skill Uncapper and the True Dragonborn preset for it.
-It also features 93,786 different weapons (counting different enchantments on similar weapons) and 91,086  wearables (again counting different enchantments on the same item) thanks to [Halgari's RPG Loot Patcher](https://www.nexusmods.com/skyrimspecialedition/mods/37736) powered by [Noggog's Synthesis Tool](https://github.com/Noggog/Synthesis).
+It also features a large number of different weapon variations (different enchantments on similar weapons) and a large number of wearable variations (again different enchantments on the same item) thanks to [Halgari's RPG Loot Patcher](https://www.nexusmods.com/skyrimspecialedition/mods/37736) and a new inventory overhaul created specifically for this list powered by [Noggog's Synthesis Tool](https://github.com/Noggog/Synthesis).

 I used my other list [SME(FT) - Skyrim Modding Essentials (Fixes & Tools)](https://eziothedeadpoet.github.io/SME-FT-/) as a baseline to create this.
 If you are interested in building your own setup or want a vanilla list just with fixes to test your own mods feel free to try it out.